awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 You can assign Elastic IP addresses to your WorkSpaces automatically or manually\.
 To use automatic assignment, see [Configure Automatic IP Addresses](update-directory-details.md#automatic-assignment)\.
 To assign Elastic IP addresses manually, use the following procedure\.

+For a video tutorial about how to assign an Elastic IP address to a WorkSpace, see [ How do I associate an Elastic IP Address with a WorkSpace?](https://aws.amazon.com/premiumsupport/knowledge-center/associate-elastic-ip-workspace/) on the AWS Knowledge Center\.

 **To assign an Elastic IP address to a WorkSpace manually**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.